-- PD51S (County Court Online Pilot) is amended to update formally the website link, to clarify that claimants using the pilot cannot apply for fee remission before filing their claim and to make changes to statement of truth provisions to bring them into line with other statement of truth provisions in the CPR.
+- PD51S (County Court Online Pilot) is amended to update formally the website link (external link, opens in a new tab), to clarify that claimants using the pilot cannot apply for fee remission before filing their claim and to make changes to statement of truth provisions to bring them into line with other statement of truth provisions in the CPR.

 - Appeals to the Court of Appeal: this provision amends PD52C, replacing PD (CA: Admiralty Appeals: Assessors), 1 W.L.R.
 853 (1965).
 The amendment clarifies that, in an appeal from a decision of the Admiralty Court, where the court was assisted by nautical assessors, the Court of Appeal will be assisted by two assessors (one each from Trinity House and the Company of Master Mariners), unless the Court of Appeal otherwise directs.

 - Welsh Judicial Reviews: consequential changes to PD54D to supplement the amendments made to the new rule 7.1A, explained above.